Last Updated on March 1, 2023 by Lori Geurin

 Is It Ever Too Late to Start Healthy Habits?

-It is possible to live a longer and healthier life if you practice healthy habits.
-If you start small, you can greatly reduce your chances of developing a chronic disease or dying early compared to those who only practice healthy habits.
+Living a longer and healthier life is possible if you practice healthy habits.
+If you start small, you can significantly reduce your chances of developing a chronic disease or dying early compared to those who only practice healthy habits.

 You can build positive activities into your life.
 Even if you’re older or have bad habits, you can introduce small changes into what you do.

-If you’re able to get into practicing healthy habits, you won’t regret your decision to make the effort.
+If you can get into practicing healthy habits, you won’t regret your decision to make the effort.

 You have to be patient and take small steps one day at a time.